-Poker revenue for the three months ended June 30, 2017 was \$202.9 million as compared to Poker revenue of \$215.6 million for the three months ended June 30, 2016, which represents a decrease of approximately 5.9% year-over-year.
-The decrease in Poker revenue was primarily the result of (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) a decline in customer activity on the Full Tilt real-money online poker offerings, (iii) abnormal seasonality in the second quarter of 2016 resulting in higher than expected revenue during that quarter as a proportion of the full year, (iv) the new local licensing regime in the Czech Republic with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, and (v) the cessation of operations in Israel and Slovenia.
-Notwithstanding, Poker revenues were positively impacted by (i) the re-launch of online poker in Portugal, and (ii) the launch of the Corporation's previously announced CVL program in Denmark and Italy.
+Poker revenue for the three months ended September 30, 2017 was \$221.4 million as compared to Poker revenue of \$196.8 million for the prior year period, which represents an increase of approximately 12.5% year-over-year.
+The increase in Poker revenue was primarily the result of (i) the implementation of the Stars Rewards loyalty program, (ii) the re-launch of online poker in Portugal, and (iii) positive impacts of foreign exchange fluctuations.
+Notwithstanding, Poker revenues were negatively impacted by among other things (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) a provision for retrospective VAT relating to prior periods in Switzerland following a change in policy by in the Swiss tax authority regarding the relevant tax law, (iii) the new local licensing regime in the Czech Republic with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, (iv) the cessation of operations in Colombia, Australia and Slovenia, and (v) previously disclosed negative operating conditions in Poland primarily related to constraints on processing payments in that jurisdiction.
 For information on the impact of fluctuations in foreign exchange rates, see "Foreign Exchange Impact on Revenue" below.